Massey Business College

 Massey Business College was a chain of business colleges in the southern United States in the late 19th and 20th century.
 Richard W. Massey established the first Massey Business College in Birmingham, Alabama in 1887.
 He served as president of the "Massey System" of colleges for fifty years, and died in Birmingham in 1949.

 A 1900 school directory lists Massey's located in Houston, Birmingham, Montgomery (Alabama), and Columbus, Georgia.
 By 1914, locations had been added in Richmond, Virginia, Louisville, Kentucky, and Jacksonville, Florida.
 A 1973 school directory also listed locations in Lufkin, Texas and Nacogdoches, Texas.

-Massey Business College maintained that name at some locations between 1953-1988.
+Massey Business College maintained that name at some locations between 1953 and 1988.
 In 1958, the name was changed at various locations to Massey College until 1964.
 In 1964, the name was changed yet again at various locations to Massey Junior College.